Review - 'The Right Swipe' by Alisha Rai

 Review - 'The Unhoneymooners' by Christina Lauren

-The initial pages were bubbly and charming as events unfold that lead to Olive and Ethan going to Maui together.
-Then, bam!
-The awkward train arrives, and my enjoyment of this book completely falls apart.
 You guys, I don't understand this coupling at all.
 There is no chemistry between them.
-It was odd how they were cold towards each other one moment, then hot the next.
-Love/hate relationships are only fun if I can understand the whys of one and the other, but all I got was whiplash trying to follow along.
+They're cold towards each other one moment, then hot the next.
+Love/hate relationships are only fun if I can understand the whys of one and the other, but all I got here was whiplash trying to follow along.

 Readaroo Rating: 2 stars